waynodiablo/Oystercard/final_projects/README.md

 ### Week 11

-Codecodecode.
+#### Monday to Friday

+Project work.

 ### Week 12

+#### Tuesday
-### Tuesday night: :snowflake: :snowflake: Feature freeze :snowflake: :snowflake:

-On Tuesday night of week 12, you'll stop building new features.
+* Evening: :snowflake: :snowflake: Feature freeze :snowflake: :snowflake: You stop building new features.
 You'll spend the rest of the time refactoring to make your code as well-crafted as you can.
 You'll also spend time working on your presentation.

-### Thursday afternoon: Practice presentations
+#### Thursday

+* 5pm: Practice presentations.
 This will be a session where you can practice your presentations and get feedback from each other and your coach.

-### Friday late afternoon: graduation
+#### Friday

+* 5.00pm - 7.30pm: Graduation and project presentations